 - (a) Upon a request by any of the parties to the arbitration, the arbitrator shall determine if there is good cause or compelling circumstances that would merit a postponement or cancellation of the arbitration process.
 If the arbitrator approves the request for a postponement, the arbitrator and/or the case administrator shall select and specify the rescheduled date(s) of the arbitration hearing.
 The arbitrator and/or the case administrator shall make every effort to accommodate the requests of the parties as to a convenient date(s) to conduct the rescheduled arbitration hearing. - (b) If the arbitrator determines that the arbitration hearing needs to be postponed or cancelled due to an illness or injury to one of the parties or to the arbitrator, due to inclement weather, due to non-payment of fees due to CDRS, due to travel arrangement problems or due to any other reason where the arbitrator decides that a postponement is necessary, the case administrator will notify the parties as soon as practicable as to the postponement and the date(s) of the rescheduled arbitration hearing.
-The case administrator shall make every effort to accommodate the requests of the parties as to a convenient date(s) to conduct the rescheduled arbitration hearing. - (c) Any scheduled arbitration that is cancelled more than 22 days in advance of the scheduled arbitration date shall receive a 75% deposit refund less administrative charges incurred and any billable time and expenses from the arbitrator.
-An arbitration that is cancelled between 8 and 21 days in advance of the scheduled arbitration date shall receive a 50% deposit refund less applicable arbitrator and administrative charges incurred.
-Any scheduled arbitration that is cancelled less than 7 days in advance of the scheduled date shall receive a 25% deposit refund less applicable arbitrator and administrative charges incurred.
+The case administrator shall make every effort to accommodate the requests of the parties as to a convenient date(s) to conduct the rescheduled arbitration hearing. - (c) After a case has been filed with CDRS, any scheduled arbitration that is cancelled prior to the selection of date to hold the arbitration hearing or more than 22 days in advance of the scheduled arbitration date shall receive a 75% deposit refund less administrative charges incurred and any billable time and expenses from the arbitrator.
+An arbitration that is cancelled between 8 and 21 days in advance of the scheduled arbitration date shall receive a 50% deposit refund less applicable

-- (d) If the arbitration is postponed for more than 60 days, all time and expenses of the arbitrator that have accumulated and all prepaid expenses such as airfare expenses, non-refundable meeting room rentals, etc. will be invoiced to the parties by CDRS and must be paid as specified by CDRS prior to the re-commencement of the arbitration process. - (e) Any dispute resolution session that is cancelled or postponed less than 72 hours prior to the scheduled session is subject to an additional \$300.00 cancellation or postponement fee, which is payable by the party(s) responsible for the cancellation or postponement.
-If the session is permanently cancelled, all time and expenses that have accumulated and all prepaid expenses such as airfare expenses are also fully chargeable and are reimbursable to CDRS. - (f) Special postponement or cancellation fees may be arranged with the arbitrator and will supersede RULE-A33.
+- arbitrator and administrative charges incurred.
+Any scheduled arbitration that is cancelled less than 7 days in advance of the scheduled date shall receive a 25% deposit refund less applicable arbitrator and administrative charges incurred. - (d) If the arbitration is postponed for more than 60 days, all time and expenses of the arbitrator that have accumulated and all prepaid expenses such as airfare expenses, non-refundable meeting room rentals, etc. will be invoiced to the parties by CDRS and must be paid as specified by CDRS prior to the re-commencement of the arbitration process. - (e) An arbitration hearing that is cancelled or postponed less than 72 hours prior to the scheduled session is subject to an additional \$300.00 cancellation or postponement fee, which is payable by the party(s) responsible for the cancellation or postponement.
+If the session is permanently cancelled, all time and expenses that have accumulated and all prepaid expenses such as airfare expenses are also fully chargeable and are reimbursable to CDRS. - (f) If CDRS has expended time on a case prior to the appointment or involvement of an arbitrator, CDRS shall be compensated for the administrative time spent on this case. - (g) Special postponement or cancellation fees may be arranged with the arbitrator and will supersede RULE-A33. - (I) The arbitrator shall have the authority to allocate the additional costs of a postponement or continuance of an arbitration hearing to the Party who the arbitrator considers to not be responsible for the postponement or continuance.
+Should one party cause a postponement of an arbitration hearing resulting in increased costs for the opposing party, the opposing party may request reimbursement of those additional fees and costs from the arbitrator as part of the Arbitration Award.